-11.6.3 Individual Customized Community Supports (CCS-I)
+11.6.3Individual Customized Community Supports (CCS-I)

 CCS-I are age appropriate and provided on a one- to-one (1:1) basis.
-Activities listed in the scope of work are delivered in a manner consistent with the person's ISP and are provided exclusively in the community.
-Nursing supports needed during the provision of CCS-I must be planned for in the ISP and coordinated through an ANS provider and/or the Supported Living or IMLS Provider Agency as is relevant to the person.
+Activities listed in the scope of work are delivered in a manner consistent with the person's ISP and are provided exclusively in the community or as a remote based support, as appropriate.
+Nursing supports needed during the provision of CCS-I must be planned for in the ISP and coordinated through an

+DD Waiver Service Standards Effective date July 1, 2021 Page 137 of 323 ANS provider and/or the Supported Living, Family Living or IMLS Provider Agency as is relevant to the person.

-11.6.4 Small Group Customized Community Supports (CCS Small Group)
+11.6.4Small Group Customized Community Supports (CCS Small Group)

 CCS-Small Group is provided in groups of three or less.
-Activities listed in the scope of work are delivered in a manner consistent with the person's ISP and are provided exclusively in the community, not in an agency-operated building.
+Activities listed in the scope of work are delivered in a manner consistent with the person's ISP and are provided exclusively in the community or as a remote based support, as appropriate.
+CCS Small group may not occur in an agency-operated building.

-11.6.5 Customized Community Supports- Group (CCS-Group)
+11.6.5Customized Community Supports- Group (CCS-Group)